sam7jay/Transforming-and-Analyzing-Data-with-SQL/starting_with_questions.md

 Answer:

-Most of the revenue is coming from the United States
+Most of the revenue is coming from the United States.